By Marcin Wojtyczka

 - Inspect rig periodically (also underway) for damage and defects: yacht inspection checklist.
 It also makes sense to have a rig check carried out by a trusted rigger on a regular basis as well.
 Their trained eyes can detect potential faults or areas that could fail at an early stage

-- Tune rig properly: step by step guide, sail and rig tuning book
+- Tune rig properly: step-by-step guide, sail and rig tuning book

 - Plan passages to avoid bad weather and hurricane season.
 With modern forecasting, a true storm will rarely arrive unannounced, but as you venture further offshore the chances of being caught out increase.